GramAddict/bot/README.md

 <br />

 # Why should I automate my Instagram account?
 It's very hard nowadays to grow an account.
-Have you ever been in the explore page?
-IG will show your post only to close accounts & accounts you interact most with, you will never be in the explore page.
-Nobody will see your beautiful photos, your super funny memes or whatever you are posting.
+Have you ever been on the explore page?
+IG will show your post only to close accounts & accounts you interact most with, you will never be on the explore page.
+Nobody will see your beautiful photos, your super funny memes, or whatever you are posting.
 But now you can do something about that!
 With GramAddict you can __get noticed easily__, and if you really deserve it, your account will __grow super fast__!

 ## So, do I need to publish good content to grow?
 Of course you have to!
 This bot will mainly help you to get the __visibility you deserve__ and which is Instagram not giving you.

-## Ok but I don't know how to start this journey..
+## Ok but I don't know how to start this journey...
 Don't worry about that now, it's not that hard to start botting with GramAddict!
-I tried to make it as noob friendly as possible.
+I tried to make it as noob-friendly as possible.
 In any case, if you follow the docs with all the steps provided, you will make it!
 You are also invited to join our community and ask for any help!

 ## There is a community around this project?
 Yes!
 We are on __discord__ and we count a lot of __active users__ you can ask us whatever you want!